Your marketing approach will depend on the pain you're targeting.

 As an example, the distribution could look something like this:

-In advertising, they call this effective frequency.
-There's a number of models and theories around optimal frequency (some say 3, others say 7 is the magic number).
+In advertising, this is called effective frequency.
+There are several models and theories about optimal frequency (some say 3, others say 7 is the magic number).

 However, there is some evidence that supports my theory:

-• Indochino (low pain) bumped up it's retargeting frequency from 3 impressions per user per day, to 15-20.
-"Every time we’ve increased it, we’ve seen greater revenue and ROI".
+Indochino (low pain) bumped its retargeting frequency from 3 impressions per user per day to 15-20.
+"Every time we’ve increased it, we’ve seen greater revenue and ROI."

-It's not enough to find a pain point and build a solution.
+Finding a pain point and building a solution is not enough.
 You have to remember that different types of pain will require different marketing approaches.

 If you're marketing an extreme pain solution, focus on SEO and SEM.

-If you're planning on building a low pain product, remember that you'll likely need a big marketing budget.
-The only low-cost acquisition strategy here is "viral", and it's extremely difficult to get right.
-Historically, there have been opportunities in SEO to secure low competition, high traffic keywords; but those are increasingly hard to find.
+If you build a low-pain product, you may need a big marketing budget.
+The only low-cost acquisition strategy here is "viral," and it's extremely difficult to get right.
+Historically, there have been opportunities in SEO to secure low-competition, high-traffic keywords, but those are increasingly hard to find.

 A few notes:

-• Jeremy Hageman makes a good point about pain frequency: some pains reoccur daily (commuter traffic), while others may only be experienced once a year (income taxes).
+Jeremy Hageman makes a good point about pain frequency: some pains reoccur daily (commuter traffic), while others may only be experienced yearly (income taxes).

-• Pain points move up and down the continuum: what requires morphine today, might only require an aspirin tomorrow.
-There are all sorts of factors that can affect this: improving technology, increased competition, the changing behaviors and values of customers.
+Pain points move up and down the continuum: What requires morphine today might only require aspirin tomorrow.
+All sorts of factors can affect this, such as improving technology, increased competition, and changing customer behaviors and values.

 I hope this was helpful!